john-l-hansen/vuepress-netlify-cms/docs/support.md

 1. Click content then url in dropdown

-2.Click Add Url
+2. Click Add Url

-3.Click fields to add (Name, Brand, Start & End Dates, URL, URL Title, URL Description)
+3. Click fields to add (Name, Brand, Start & End Dates, URL, URL Title, URL Description)

 4. Then Click Url button and add desired action buttons Example: (Go to site) (No Thanks)

 5. Click “select Image” click select image and add image (640x300)

 6. Click Category and select from drop down menu

 7. Add desired tags or create them then hit save

 8. Click create at the top to finish